Medication Adherence in Value-Based Care

 “I send that list of patients to the practice with highlighted focus points.
 This usually includes when they’re due to refill their medication, if they’re late with refilling, and if they have less than 90-day prescriptions.
 We encourage all providers to write for 90 or 100 days because that lessens the number of fills needed for the patient to pass the measure,” says Jacobo.
 “I advise practices to reach out to these patients.
 If they need appointments for refills, they need to come in earlier in the year, before it’s too late and they risk failing the measure.”

-Jacobo continually reinforces the importance of the data and reports she provides so that staff can positively impact medication adherence among their patients.
-She will also call pharmacies to inquire about refills, and reach out to patients to discuss adherence, remind them to make their follow-up appointment for refill orders, or arrange transportation so they can pick up refills.
+Jacobo continually reinforces the importance of the data so that staff can positively impact medication adherence among their patients.
+She will also call pharmacies to inquire about refills and reach out to patients to discuss adherence, remind them to make their follow-up appointment for refill orders, or arrange transportation so they can pick up refills.
 In these situations, she also seizes the opportunity to educate them about in-network medication delivery services, which eliminate the need to physically go to the pharmacy.

 Jacobo stresses that medication adherence is a measure you need to stay on top of every single day.
 “It is one of the only measures we can’t close by submitting supplemental data later in the year,” she explains.
 “It is a day-by-day, real-time measure you have to stay on top of constantly.
-Patient noncompliance can creep up and they can quickly fail the measure.”
+Patient noncompliance can creep up quickly.”

 The efforts put forth by specialists like Jacobo are worth it when practices succeed in meeting or exceeding the medication adherence measure.
 This is perfectly illustrated with a huge success in the west Houston area.